Madministrator/steganography/README.md

  * As a Stegnographer, I want to hide a .txt file inside an image, so that the secrets inside the .txt file don't get read by the wrong people.
    * Weeks: 2
+   * Confirmation: Give a .txt file to the program you want to be hidden.
+The program will display the before and after image.
  * As a Steganographer, I want to retrieve a .txt file from an image so that I can read it.
    * Weeks: 2
+   * Confirmation: Give an image that has gone through steganography with a .txt file to our program.
+The program will find the data hidden in the image and display to the user what it finds.

  ## Evan Vander Hoeven